jpbouza/BlenRig/readme.rst

 **Email:** jpbouza@gmail.com

-BlenRig is an Auto-rigging and skinning system that provides the user of a Feature Film quality rig (including an advanced facial system).
+BlenRig is an Auto-rigging and skinning system for the Blender 2.9 and 3.0 families.
+It provides the user with a Feature Film quality rig (including an advanced facial system).

 The current version only supports Biped characters, but more presets will be supported in the future.